• Skip to primary navigation

 • Salt - Just a bit helps to enhance and balance the other flavors.

-• Just Egg - Use the liquid form of this egg replacer that can be found near the eggs or vegan product section at the grocery store.
+• Just Egg – Use the liquid form of this egg replacer that can be found near the eggs or vegan section at the grocery store.

-• Vegan Creamer - Use unflavored, unsweetened vegan creamer or half and half that is generally used for coffee for a nice fluffy custard mixture.
-I like the Silk brand.
+• Vegan Creamer – Use unflavored, unsweetened vegan creamer or half and half that is generally used for coffee for a nice fluffy custard mixture.
+I like Silk brand.
 Another option is to use regular plant-based milk but it will create a slightly thinner mixture.

 • Vanilla - Try to use a good quality pure vanilla extract.